 Ref.
 Question Policy Principles Q4 Is compartmentation maintained in the roof space?
-Answer Finding/Observation Yes Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
-The roof void access hatch in the common areas was galvanised steel and is considered to be suitable for continued use.
-From visual observations made from the second step on a portable set of step ladders, no issues were observed or significant observation were made at the time of the premises survey. it was observed that there was a masonry wall present in the roof void between the top floor flats and the common areas.
+Answer Finding/Observation No No Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
+The roof void access hatch in the common areas has been sealed up, and there were no residents present to grant access to any of the flats.
+In other identical blocks within the immediate neighbourhood, the access hatches within the top floor flats were considered to be of low fire resistance.